diemastermonkey/dial-o-tron/README.md

 ## Inline Commands
 How inline commands {in brackets} are used throughout response scripts.
-Inline commands and use, change, or even create or modify tokens.
+Inline commands use, change, or even create or delete tokens on-the-fly.
 How the flow of response script entries is used to execute inline code in order when necessary.
 For example, the 'greeting' response may include code that sets variables that code in the 'middle' or 'goodbye' responses